AndreyShpilevoy/Home-Assistant-Smart-Speaker/README.md

+# Why

+Original repo is great, but a bit out of date.
+To compile the code you need to do some troubleshouting.
+Figure out which version of platform use, select specific PR for external component.
+Also in my case even after all this changes - volume control was still broken.
+Volume was always on 100%.

+# Main advantages

+- Up-to-date (for now)
+- Volume control works
+- Still great project from **Tristam** and **jmiahman**

+# Changes in comparison with the original repo:

+- Schema changes
+    - Max98357 connected to 5v instead of 3.3v (not necessary, only if you want to have louder sound)
+- Script changes
+    - Removed external_components
+    - `speaker` and `media_player` replaced with standard ones
+    - added `mixer` and `resampler` to allow `media_player` to utilize a single output `speaker`
+    - The original LED effects were too bright for me, changed it
+    - removed idle effect
+    - removed onboard LED (it was used for debug only anyway)

+# If Max98357 is too loud/quiet, you can adjust Gain
+GAIN is, well, the gain setting.
+You can have a gain of 3dB, 6dB, 9dB, 12dB or 15dB.

+- 15dB if a 100K resistor is connected between GAIN and GND
+- 12dB if GAIN is connected directly to GND
+- 9dB if GAIN is not connected to anything (this is the default)
+- 6dB if GAIN is connected directly to Vin
+- 3dB if a 100K resistor is connected between GAIN and Vin

+# Problems

+Only issue that I gound so far: after flashing firemware it extreamly quiet.
+But power cycle fixing it.
+So just unplag Type-C and plug it again.

+# ORIGINAL READ ME
 # Home Assistant Voice Assistant Smart Speaker

 In the search for an "easy" Voice Assistant I ran across a lot of different implementations, many of which were confusing or left out key information needed.
 I decided to use an ESP32-S3-DevKitC-1-N8R2 Development Board.
 I finally found a Blog (https://tristam.ie/2024/1126/) that helped at least get a Voice Assistant up and running the only problem was, it wasn't a media_player.
 A lot of the work here is based on that work, except the Yaml file.
 I spent some time reviewing available working speakers including purchasing the ESP32-Box-S3 as an example of something that worked and finally came up with something that "works".
 It's still a work in progress, but I can play music on it, announcements, and it's working fairly well.
 Note: This is a Work in progress, not a finished project.